inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 ## Interaction

-`Make a sentence` button is the initial trigger of this feature.
+`Sentence` button is the initial trigger of this feature.

 While the message is empty and while a query is in flight, the button is marked `aria-disabled` rather than carrying the `disabled` attribute, and the click handler